Andrewodwyer/City-Events-Blog/README.md

   - The click icon turning from grey to green provides a sense of accomplishment and interaction enhancing the user experience

 - 7. Comments
-  - Organiser and update the event with a comment.
+  - Organiser can update the event with a comment.
-  - A user can ask a question.
+  - A user can ask a question or comment.
   - Benefits to the user as they feel more connected to the event

 - 8. Social Media
-  - Links to social media were the app and event can be more visable
+  - Links to social media were the app and event can be more visible

 - 9. Image display.
   - The organiser when creating the event can add their own image.